Your duty to dispose of waste responsibly

 All householders are required to ensure waste is only removed from their home by a registered waste carrier.
 This includes Amey, who carry out waste and recycling collections on behalf of Solihull Council.

 How can I prevent my waste being disposed of illegally?

 Whenever you are considering arranging for anyone other than Solihull Council or Solihull Community Housing to collect any waste from your household, always carry out the following checks:

 - Don’t be afraid to ask questions - you have a Duty of Care to take reasonable steps to prevent someone else dumping your waste unlawfully.
-Always ask a carrier what exactly is going to happen to your waste and seek evidence that it is going to be disposed of appropriately
+Always ask a contractor what exactly is going to happen to your waste and seek evidence that it is going to be disposed of appropriately

 - Ask for details of their waste carrier registration - before removing household, garden or construction waste check if the waste carrier you're using are registered by searching the Environment Agency's public register of waste carriers or by calling 03708 506 506

 - Record the vehicle registration numbers of any vehicle used by a private waste carrier to take your waste away - if waste is found dumped illegally and traced back to you, investigators will have more information with which to trace the culprits; the more information that can be provided, the better chance of us being able to tackle those responsible